swabc/SWABC/Software/mc/src/asw/demo/demo1.md

 In mode 3,
 - if the button is pressed longer than 3 seconds, it will go back to mode 0.
 - if the button is pressed shorter than 0.5 second, it will go to mode 0.

+There should be no case that the LED is turned on for an un-intended short time.